Century Aluminum Company (CENX) is ready for next Episode as it posted an annual sales of 2,213 M

 Sponsored

-Annual sales at Basic Materials sector company grew by 10.90% over the past five years.
-When this article was written, the company’s average yearly earnings per share was at -34.50%.
+A company in the Basic Materials sector has jumped its sales by 10.90% annually for the last half of the decade.
+Meanwhile, its annual earnings per share averaged -34.50%.
 With a float of $51.41 million, this company’s outstanding shares have now reached $91.20 million.

-Let’s look at the performance matrix of the company that is accounted for 2512 employees.
+In an organization with 2512 employees, it is important to assess its efficiency.
 In terms of profitability, gross margin is +5.62, operating margin of +2.99, and the pretax margin is -8.93.

 Century Aluminum Company (CENX) Insider Updates

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Century Aluminum Company stocks.
-The insider ownership of Century Aluminum Company is 0.70%, while institutional ownership is 65.80%.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Aluminum Industry.
+The insider ownership of Century Aluminum Company is 0.70%, while institutional ownership is 65.90%.
 The most recent insider transaction that took place on Aug 15, was worth 440,313.
 In this transaction President and CEO of this company sold 49,568 shares at a rate of $8.88, taking the stock ownership to the 64,400 shares.
 Before that another transaction happened on Aug 12, when Company’s President and CEO sold 50,000 for $9.78, making the entire transaction worth $488,800.
 This insider now owns 113,968 shares in total.

 Century Aluminum Company (CENX) Performance Highlights and Predictions

-Going through the last 3-months fiscal report unveiled on the 3/30/2022, it has been observed that the corporation posted $0.59 earnings per share (EPS) during the time that was better than consensus figure (set at $0.34) by $0.25.
+In its latest quarterly report, released on 3/30/2022, the company reported earnings of $0.59 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of -7.55 while generating a return on equity of -34.56.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.42 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -34.50% per share during the next fiscal year.